FAQs, we got you.

 Are your vegetables organic?

 We exist to provide the highest quality ingredients and increase access to food items typically found exclusively at fine-dining establishments.
 Lots of our ingredients are organic, but sometimes we make the call to buy local vegetables that are not organic.
 We build deep relationships with our farmers and always look to understand and improve growing practices and techniques.
-When an item on our menu is organic, we'll indicate it clearly.

 What kind of oil do you cook with?